SEARCH THIS PAGE: Ctrl-F (Windows) Cmd-F (Mac)

 Tips to save a life

-1. Get an intelligent speed assistance device, such as some brands of sat-nav or a smart phone app (e.g. Metroview also Play), to help you drivewithin the speed limits - exceeding the speed limit by just a few km/h greatly increases the risk of a serious crash.
+1. Get an intelligent speed assistance device, such as some brands of sat-nav or a smart phone app (e.g. Metroview also Play), to help you drive within the speed limits - exceeding the speed limit by just a few km/h greatly increases the risk of a serious crash.
 Pay-How-You-Drive car insurance rewards drivers who obey speed limits.

 2. If your car has cruise control with a speed limiter function try using the speed limiter to drive at a constant, chosen speed on open roads.
 It is much safer than cruise control, which requires driver intervention in order to slow the vehicle.
 The speed limiter function requires driver intervention (simply pressing the "cancel" button or flooring the accelerator) to exceed the selected speed - to slow down you just lift your foot off the accelerator as normal.